Foster Youth Rights Resources

 - gender-affirming healthcare plans

-- plans for visitation with your parents and siblings
+- plans for family time with your parents and siblings

-- transition to independent living plan (TILP), if you are 16 or older
+- a Transition to Independent Living Plan (TILP) in your preferred language, if you are 16 or older

 Child and Family Team (CFT)